PartyDAO/party-protocol/docs/crowdfund.md

 `BuyCrowdfund`s are created via the `createBuyCrowdfund()` function. `BuyCrowdfund`s:

-- Are trying to buy a specific ERC721 contract + token ID.
+- Are trying to buy a specific ERC721 contract and specific token ID.
 - While active, users can contribute ETH to the cause.
-- Succeeds if anyone executes an arbitrary call with value through `buy()` to acquire the NFT.
+- Succeeds when an allowed actor (e.g. host, contributor) executes an arbitrary call with value through `buy()` and acquires the NFT.
 - Fails if the `expiry` time passes before acquiring the NFT.

 #### Crowdfund Specific Creation Options